 Ishi, Oroville's most famous resident, was the last of the Yahi Indians and is considered the last "Stone Age" Indian to come out of the wilderness and into western civilization.
 When he appeared in Oroville around 1911, he was immediately thrust into the national spotlight.
 The Visitor's Center at Lake Oroville has a thorough exhibit and documentary film on Ishi and his life in society.

-Check Reviews and Ratings: Read the reviews and ratings to understand the business's reputation and reliability.
-Confirm Contact Information: Ensure the contact details, like phone numbers and emails, are correct.
+Look at reviews and ratings: Look at the reviews and ratings provided by other customers to gauge the reputation and reliability of the business.
+Check Contact Details: Ensure the contact details, like phone numbers and emails, are correct.
 Check the official website for more details.
-Verify Location: Use the provided Google map to verify the business location before planning a visit.
+Verify Location: Confirm the location using the provided Google map.

-Business Hours: Check the business's operating hours to make sure they are open when you call.
-Check for any holidays or days when the business might be closed.
+Operating Hours: Check the business's operating hours to make sure they are open when you call.
+Note any holidays or special closure days.
 Secondary Contact Methods: If the main phone number isn’t working, try contacting them through email or social media.

-Protect Your Personal Data: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Confirm Identity: Make sure the representative is legitimate.
-You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to seek guidance from a certified attorney specializing in privacy laws to ensure adherence and to protect your rights and interests.
-You can find more information here by searching for a certified privacy legal advisor.
+Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Verify the Representative: Verify the identity of the person you are talking to.
+Ask for their name and position and verify it on the official website.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to consult a licensed privacy attorney to ensure conformity and to defend your rights and interests.
+You can find more information here by finding an accredited privacy law advisor.

-Legal Issues or Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
-You may also report the issue to local consumer protection agencies.
-Address Listing Errors: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
-Use this form to report the issue: Contact Us Form
+Handling Disputes: If you encounter any legal issues or disputes with a local business, document the details and seek legal advice.
+Report the problem to local consumer protection agencies if necessary.
+Address Listing Errors: If you notice a business is closed or has incorrect contact details, inform us.
+Submit a report using the following form: Contact Us Form